cryptomator/docs/source/security/architecture.rst

 The file header stores certain metadata, which is needed for file content encryption.
 It consists of 88 bytes.

-* 16 bytes nonce used during header payload encryption
+* 16 bytes nonce used during header payload encryption.
 * 40 bytes `AES-CTR <https://en.wikipedia.org/wiki/Block*cipher*mode*of*operation#Counter*.28CTR.29>`_ encrypted payload consisting of:

-    * 8 bytes filled with 1 for future use (formerly used for file size)
+    * 8 bytes filled with 1 for future use (formerly used for file size) and
-    * 32 bytes file content key
+    * 32 bytes file content key.

-* 32 bytes header MAC of the previous 56 bytes
+* 32 bytes header MAC of the previous 56 bytes.

 .. code-block:: console